Visionary new Eye Clinic coming to DPC2019

 “Our CPD-accredited Eye Clinic has content suitable for all healthcare professionals involved in the prevention, treatment and management of diabetes, and related conditions.
 The aim is to ensure they’re informed about available treatment options and to give them practical skills and knowledge that can be applied straight away when they return back to practice.
 If diabetes is managed well, the complications including diabetic retinopathy can be avoided, so it’s vital we get this message across.”

-All healthcare professionals, commissioners and service leads can attend DPC2019 for of charge.
+All healthcare professionals, commissioners and service leads can attend DPC2019 free of charge.
 Registrations can be completed online or via 023 8081 1551.